muratk5n/thirdwave/en/README.md

 ---

-That makes sense gold has no intrinsic value, brings no interest.
+That makes sense gold has no intrinsic value, brings no interest, pays no dividends.
 In a potentially rising interest rate environment people will sell it.
 Recently price went down, it will go lower as rates rise.

 RT/Russia is working the anti-dollar angle bcz they dont like the dollar hegemony.
 There isn't enough gold to form the backbone of an